-GRAPHICAL OVERVIEW OF THE PSY MASTER INTERNSHIP GRAPHICAL OVERVIEW OF THE PSY MASTER INTERNSHIP 1.
-GENERAL DESCRIPTION OF THE INTERNSHIP 1.1 LEARNING GOALS 5 1.1 LEARNING GOALS 5 1.2 THE INTERNSHIP ORGANISATION AND SUPERVISION 1.3 INTERNSHIP PROJECT AND INTERNSHIP ACTIVITIES 9 1.4 FOLLOWING-UP ON THE INTERNSHIP WITH A MASTER'S THESIS 2.
-REPORTS, ASSESSMENT AND EVALUATION OF THE INTERNSHIP 2.1 THE INTERNSHIP PLAN 12 2.2 THE INTERNSHIP PRODUCT 2.3 REFLECTIVE REPORT 2.3 REFLECTIVE REPORT 2.4 ASSESSMENT OF THE INTERNSHIP 3.
-PRACTICAL MATTERS 3.1 FORMAL ARRANGEMENTS AND FACILITIES 3.2 PERSONAL MATTERS AND INSURANCE 20 APPENDIX 1: ORGANISATION'S SUBSTANTIATED ASSESSMENT AND ADVICE TO T APPENDIX 2: UT SUPERVISOR'S ASSESSMENT OF THE INTERNSHIP APPENDIX 3: UT SUPERVISOR'S ASSESSMENT OF THE REFLECTIVE REPORT
+GRAPHICAL OVERVIEW OF THE PSY MASTER INTERNSHIP4

+I. GENERAL DESCRIPTION OF THE INTERNSHIP

+I.I Learning goals

+I.2 The internship organisation and supervision

+I.3 Internship project and internship activities

+I.4 Following-up on the internship with a master's thesis

+2. REPORTS, ASSESSMENT AND EVALUATION OF THE INTERNSHIP

+2.1 The internship plan

+2.2 The internship product 14

+2.3 Reflective report

+2.4 Assessment of the internship

+3. PRACTICAL MATTERS

+3.1 Formal arrangements and facilities

+3.2 Personal matters and insurance

+APPENDIX I: ORGANISATION'S SUBSTANTIATED ASSESSMENT AND ADVICE TO THE INTERN

+APPENDIX 2: UT SUPERVISOR'S ASSESSMENT OF THE INTERNSHIP AND REFLECTIVE REPORT